-The latest version of my microwave antenna program, HDLANT21, will make this calculation.
-Since the measured Y-factor will be relatively small, this measurement will only be accurate for relatively low noise figures.
+The latest version of my microwave antenna program, HDLANT21, will make this calculation.3 Since the measured Y-factor will be relatively small, this measurement will only be accurate for relatively low noise figures.
 On the other hand, they are the most difficult to measure accurately using other techniques.

-A system for measuring sun noise was described by Charlie, G3WDG, which also works well for measuring noise figure from sky noise.
-He built a 144 MHz amplifier with moderate bandwidth using MMICs and helical filters which amplifies the transverter output to drive a surplus RF power meter.
+A system for measuring sun noise was described by Charlie, G3WDG, that also works well for measuring noise figure from sky noise.7 He built a 144-MHz amplifier with moderate bandwidth using MMICs and helical filters that amplifies the transverter output to drive a surplus RF power meter.
 The newer solid-state power meters are stable enough to detect and display small changes in noise level, and the response is slow enough to smooth out flicker.
-Since my 10 GHz system has an IF output at 432 MHz, duplicating Charlie's amplifier would not work.
-In the junk box I found some surplus broadband amplifiers and a couple of interdigital filters, and combined these to provide high gain with a few MHz bandwidth, arranged as shown in Figure 3.
+Since my 10-GHz system has an IF output at 432 MHz, duplicating Charlie's amplifier would not work.
+In the junk box I found some surplus broadband amplifiers and a couple of interdigital filters, which I combined to provide high gain with bandwidth of a few megahertz, arranged as shown in Fig 3.
 I found that roughly 60 dB of gain after the transverter was required to get a reasonable level on the power meter, while the G3WDG system has somewhat narrower bandwidth so more gain is required.